Salmanvaliyakath/PumpFailurePredictor/README.md

 ## 1. Exploratory Data Analysis (EDA)

-We have 1000 data points, cotains 2 classes like failure and non-failure classes.
-Each data point is collected at 1 Hr intervel,
+The dataset consists of 1000 data points, representing two classes: failure and non-failure.
+Each data point is collected at 1-hour intervals.

-As per our analysis,
+### Key observations from the analysis:

-- its a Multivariate time series dataset, ie dataset have multiple features (variables) recorded over a single time.
+- The dataset is a multivariate time series, meaning it contains multiple features (variables) recorded over the same time period.
-- No Missing values
+- There are no missing values.
-- Data is Highly imbalanced with More that 95% non failure and remaining failure cases
+- The data is highly imbalanced, with over 95% of the points representing non-failure cases and the rest representing failure cases.
-- pressure, flow rate Level and Failure: Shows a moderate positive correlation, indicating that higher pressure levels may lead to pump failure.
+- Pressure and flow rate level show a moderate positive correlation with failure, suggesting that higher pressure levels may contribute to pump failures.

 ### Correlation:
 Find the Correlation between the Features to calculate how effective each features on the target feature.